By: Elizabeth (Liz) Ener, PhD, LPC-S, RPT-S

 “Should I tell them about their therapy appointment?”
 “What do I say?”
 “What if they ask questions I don’t know how to answer?”
 “What if they think something is wrong with them?”
-These are questions we frequently get from parents and are really normal concerns.
-While we believe it is important to speak with your child about therapy before their first appointment, we also understand parents nervousness around approaching such a conversation.
+These are questions we frequently hear from parents and are really normal concerns.
+While we believe it is important to speak with your child about therapy before their first appointment, we also understand parents uncertainty around approaching such a conversation.
 Therefore, we’d like to offer you some brief suggestions and tips on how to navigate this topic with your child.

 How do I start the conversation?